top of page

 Once you've inserted the patch and it's snug but not too snug, use your knife to score the wood extending past the outer edge of your project.
 Repeat the scoring until the outer portion separates from the primary patch.

-A flat chisel is used to slice a chip slightly thicker than the split needing to be filled.
+A flat or skew chisel is used to slice a chip slightly thicker than the split needing to be filled.
 By sanding, one can control any minimal amount of wood that requires removal for a perfect fit.

 Encountering a split in your project doesn't mean it's destined for the fireplace.
 If you encounter cracks and splitting that affects your project, give this method a try.
 We're sure you'll be satisfied.